BlanchetteLab/LAMPS/README.md

 Sequence analysis pipeline for 2C-ChIP and 5C products

 ## Overview
-The 'Ligation-mediated Amplified, Multiplexed Paired-end Sequence' or LAMPS is is a Linux/MacOS command line interface for analyzing paired-end sequences, which may or may not be multiplexed.
+The 'Ligation-mediated Amplified, Multiplexed Primer-pair Sequence' or LAMPS is is a Linux/MacOS command line interface for analyzing Ligation-Mediated Amplification (LMA) sequences, which may or may not be multiplexed.

 ## Software requirements
 1) Python (v2.7.15 or v3.8.1 tested): https://conda.io/docs/user-guide/install/download.html (recommended)